Karijini: The WA Playground That’s More Theme Park Than National Park

 The banded iron is shiny and smooth from eons of water rushing through and the gorge is maybe a metre wide at this point.
 Beneath me, the floor slopes off in a natural waterslide and, as I push off the sides, I quickly gather momentum until the rock beneath me disappears and I tumble 4m down into a sunlit turquoise pool.
 I don’t forget to scream.

 Until about 10 years ago, this area was open to the public, but a series of accidents led the park to restrict entry.
-Now, it’s only accessible as part of a tour and this is just the beginning of our day-long adventure.
+Now, it’s only accessible as part of a tour (which will kick back up in 2021) and this is just the beginning of our day-long adventure.

 We abseil down the next waterfall before emerging into the much wider Red Canyon, where the abundant sunlight supports a wide range of flora.
 A flash of purple indicates a patch of late-flowering royal mulla mulla, while tenacious fig trees jut out of the canyon walls at odd angles, their roots thrust deep into the rock.